AequilibraE/qaequilibrae/docs/source/getting_started/getting_started.rst

 After installing the plugin, you will be faced with the question of whether you want to download its dependencies, which are required for using most of the features.
-The problem is that many of AequilibraE's algorithms rely on compiled extensions, but it is against the QGIS's community guidelines to upload binaries to the repository.
+This is necessary because AequilibraE's algorithms rely on compiled extensions, but it is against the QGIS's community guidelines to upload binaries to the repository.